itbrasil-odoo/maintainer-tools/README.md

-`yourlogin` and `otherlogin`, respectively referencing `git@github.com:yourlogin/projectname` and `git@github.com:otherlogin/projectname` and fetch these remotes, for all the OCA projects.
+`yourlogin` and `otherlogin`, respectively referencing `git@github.com:yourlogin/projectname` and `git@github.com:otherlogin/projectname` and fetch these remotes, for all the IT Brasil projects.
 It does not matter whether the forks exist on github or not, and you can create them later.

 TIP to update branch in shell at once: `ls | xargs -I % git -C % pull origin branch_number`